Referendum 2024 FAQ

 No, the bonds approved by the referendum are legally restricted to funding only the specific projects outlined in the referendum.
 This means they cannot be used for salaries, benefits, or routine upgrades to other school facilities.
 Those expenses will continue to be covered by our regular operating budget, ensuring that the funds from the referendum are dedicated solely to the intended capital improvements.

 Yes, there will be a slight increase in property taxes.
 However, the District is committed to minimizing the impact on homeowners.
 We plan to structure the bond debt so that payments on the new bonds will begin only when current bonds for the new construction of Country Trails Elementary School and Prairie Knolls Middle School are paid off in 2027.
-Additionally, new state legislation allows us to spread the repayment over 30 years, instead of the typical 20 years, further reducing the annual cost.
+Additionally, new state legislation allows us to spread the repayment over 30 years instead of the typical 20 years, further reducing the annual cost.

-For a home with a “fair cash value” of $407,000* (as determined by the tax assessor) and with a homestead exemption, the increase would be approximately $116 per year—or less than $10 a month.
+For a home with a “fair cash value” of $407,000* (as determined by the tax assessor) and with a homestead exemption, the increase to your property taxes would be approximately $116 per year—or less than $10 a month.
 If you qualify for additional exemptions, the increase would be even lower.
 This calculation is based on current interest rates, and if rates decrease in the future, we would explore refinancing options to reduce costs further.

 In the broader context, this modest increase will accommodate our growing student population and ensure that our community continues to thrive.
 The alternative—overcrowded classrooms, strained resources, and potential compromises in educational quality—could negatively impact us for the future.